floating-ui/floating-ui/README.md

 yarn dev
 ```

-Then, simply open one of the visual examples:
+Then, simply open one the development server web page:

 ```
 # macOS and Linux
-open localhost:5000/basic.html
+open localhost:5000

 # Windows
-start localhost:5000/basic.html
+start localhost:5000
 ```

+From there, you can open any of the examples (`.html` files) to fiddle with them.

 Now any change you will made to the source code, will be automatically
 compiled, you just need to refresh the page.

+If the page is not working properly, try to go in _"Developer Tools > Application > Clear storage"_ and click on "_Clear site data_"